 A wonderfully wholesome dish.
-The contents used to be dictated by geographical location, i.e. if you were on the coast you might be making a seafood cawl, inland maybe a bacon cawl, and in the hills and mountains mainly lamb and mutton.
+The contents used to be dictated by geographical location, so it could be a seafood bacon or lamb cawl.

 There are many versions of this dish.
 Traditionally it is served on toast, sometimes with a poached egg on top.
-However, many chefs have taken to using the rarebit mixture for more adventurous dishes such as a topping for fillet of Welsh beef, or for fillet of roasted cod.
-Of course, it is ideal as a vegetarian dish and is exceptionally good poured over a dish of roasted vegetables, then baked in the oven until golden.
+It may be topped with a fillet of Welsh beef or roasted cod.
+Of course, it is ideal as a vegetarian dish.

 Welsh cakes are a bit like a scone, baked on a griddle and with a distinctive flavour and texture, usually sprinkled with caster sugar and served hot with butter.
 As an alternative, you can try them with mixed dried fruit or tropical fruit.